gotlougit/arti-sample-projects/README.md

 Clone this repo, and run ```cargo run``` to run the program.
 It will automatically fetch dependencies and compile the program.

-Right now, it only downloads a specific Linux build of the Tor Browser Bundle as a file "download".
+Right now, it only downloads a specific Linux build of the Tor Browser Bundle as a file "download.tar.xz".